invariantlabs-ai/invariant-sdk/docs/docs/index.md

 This will upload your traces to the Invariant Explorer under a new dataset named `my-first-dataset`.
 If the corresponding dataset already exists, the traces will be appended to it.

+To learn more about the expected trace format see the chapter on the [trace format requirements](Explorer_API/2_traces.md).

 ## Work With Your Traces in Explorer

 You can now navigate to the following URL to view your uploaded traces: